 Lake Tahoe Music Camp is a fun educational camp.
-In order to provide a safe and enjoyable experience for all, campers are expected to adhere to the list of rules and requirements below as well as the COVID-19 Safety and Mitigation Policies*.
-Failure to comply with these rules and the COVID-19 Safety and Mitigation Policies may result in expulsion from camp.
+In order to provide a safe and enjoyable experience for all, campers are expected to adhere to the list of rules and requirements below as well as any COVID-19 related policies.
+Due to the evolving nature of the pandemic, COVID-19 related policies will be announced prior to camp.
+Failure to comply with these rules and COVID-19 related policies may result in expulsion from camp.

 Expelled campers must be picked up by parents/guardians at their expense.
 No refunds will be given for expelled campers.

 Parents and campers are encouraged to bring any concerns that arise during camp to the camp director's attention immediately so we may handle any situation that requires intervention.
 We will work to ensure a safe and enjoyable environment for all.

 - Respect other campers, instructors, facilities and equipment